CBDCs: The Answer To Cross-Border Inefficiencies?

 Harmony or Disharmony

-As with CBDCs in general, the launch of such a prospective launch of CBDC-enabled cross border trade is slow, considering the potential systemic risks if not done right.
+As with CBDCs in general, a prospective launch of CBDC-enabled cross border trade is slow, considering the potential systemic risks if not done right.
 Harmonizing laws and standards — including the ISO 200022 protocol — will be a critical factor.
 And countries with data privacy concerns, like in the EU and countries in the Americas that have adopted similar data privacy standards, count that as paramount among issues still to be sorted out across jurisdictions.

 According to Polido, Brazil views DREX — Brazil’s piloted digital currency — as the third step in the country’s digital transformation, the first two being the implementation of the PIX instant payment system and the portability of user data.
 However, the launch of DREX was recently delayed due to continuing privacy issues.
 Nonetheless, the advances made in areas such as instant payments — which remains a work in progress in cross-border contexts as well, through initiatives like Project Nexus — only add to the developing tech stack that will encompass future cross-border payments alongside CBDCs.